gemeinl/braindecode-features/readme.md

 - zero_crossings_derivative

 ### [Fourier](https://github.com/gemeinl/braindecode-features/blob/master/braindecode_features/domains/fourier.py)
-The Fourier extraction routine takes the original unfiltered signals.
-It cuts windows, transforms the data using the [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) and picks the resulting bins corresponding to the specified frequency bands.
-Features are computed one dataset and frequency band at a time and the shape that is passed to the fourier feature extraction functions is `(n_windows x n_channels x n_fourier_coefficients)`.
+The Fourier extraction routine takes the original unfiltered continuous signals.
+It cuts windows, transforms the data using the [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) and picks frequency bins corresponding to the specified frequency bands.
+The number of bins depends on the width of the frequency band, such that the last dimension of the shape passed to the Fourier feature extraction functions is flexible.
+Features are computed one dataset and frequency band at a time and the shape that is passed to the Fourier feature extraction functions is `(n_windows x n_channels x n_fourier_coefficients)`.
 Features implemented with this domain are:
 - maximum
 - mean